 There are many reasons why unacceptable staff attitudes must change.
 These include requirements in standards, regulations and local authority contracts.
-Poor staff attitudes may damage the reputation of a business, resulting in contracts being withdrawn and staff possibly losing their employment.
+Poor staff attitudes may damage the reputation of the care home, resulting in contracts being withdrawn and staff possibly losing their employment.